Ayo Oke (soccer)

-Ayooluwa Naomi Oke (born April 5, 2003) is an American professional soccer player who plays as a defender for Liga MX Femenil club Pachuca.
-She played college soccer for the California Golden Bears and the UCLA Bruins.
-She represented the United States at the youth international level, appearing at the 2022 FIFA U-20 Women's World Cup.
+Ayooluwa Naomi Oke (born April 5, 2003) is an American professional soccer player who plays as a right back and right midfielder for Denver Summit FC of the National Women's Soccer League (NWSL) and the United States national team.
+Oke played college soccer for the California Golden Bears and the UCLA Bruins.
+She began her professional career with Pachuca in 2025, helping the club win their first Liga MX Femenil title.

+Oke represented the United States at the youth international level, appearing at the 2022 FIFA U-20 Women's World Cup, before making her senior debut in 2026.